xubingyue/snackis/README.md

 ```

 ### Master Password
-Each snackis installation is protected by a master password that is used to encrypt the database; pick a good one, because changing it means re-encrypting the entire database.
+Each snackis installation is protected by a master password that is used to encrypt the database.

 ![login example](images/login.png?raw=true)

 ### UI
-Snackis UI is divided into three parts; to the left is the read-only console, where output is printed; below is the auto-completed reader, where commands may be given; and to the right is an optional stack of open views.
+Snackis UI is divided into three parts; to the left is the read-only console, where output is printed; below is the reader, where commands may be given; and to the right is an optional stack of open views.
+Despite it's graphical appearance, Snackis has been designed from the ground up to be effectively keyboard-driven.
 Each new view is pushed onto the stack when opened and popped when closed.
 Many buttons have mnemonics that may be revealed by pressing ```Alt```.
 Pressing ```Escape``` moves focus between current view and reader, and ```Ctrl-Tab``` switches between open views.

 #### Style
-The entire UI may be styled to your taste by editing ```gui.css``` in the root.
+The entire UI may be styled by editing ```/gui.css```, running the application with an empty file will display the default GTK-style.

 ### Setup
 Once inside, the first thing you probably want to do is to have a look at the setup.
 Type ```setup``` and press ```Return``` in the reader to open the setup view.
 Imap/Smtp are currently required to do anything beyond encrypting/decrypting data for personal use.